 The Slavic Chorus welcomes invitations to perform at your upcoming events.
 In addition to a yearly on-campus concert series, the Slavic Chorus performs around the New Haven-New York region at business functions, academic conferences, schools, elderly care facilities, places of worship, and community centers.
 We also are pleased to share our music with members of the public by teaching workshops, in which members of the Chorus provide instruction in Slavic vocal technique; workshop participants have the opportunity to learn several songs showcasing the diverse regional styles of our repertoire.

-Please contact our Business Managers with any inquiries.
+Please contact our Leadership Team with any inquiries.

 In addition to annual domestic tours to major cities around the United States, every few years the Slavic Chorus makes a pilgrimage to the homelands of the Chorus’s folk songs.
 On these international journeys, the Chorus studies vocal technique and repertoire under local folklore experts, and acquires deeper understandings of the culture and meanings that underlie these songs.
-Recent international tours include Croatia (2010) and Bulgaria (2007).
+Recent international tours include Bulgaria (2014) and Croatia (2010).

 Anna Rose Gable ’13, Catherine Kastleman ’10, Maclovia Quintana ’11, Nila Bala LAW ’12, and Alex Pulst-Korenberg’08 look at the view of Dubrovnik, during the Slavic Chorus’ tour of Croatia in June of 2010